NabilHKhoury/bwa/README.md

 ## Contributors

-This repository was made in collaboration by Nabil Khoury, Yasmin Jaber, and Adrian Layer.
+This repository was made in collaboration by Nabil Khoury, Yasmin A. Jaber, and Adrian Layer.
 Inspiration from [BWA-MEM](https://bio-bwa.sourceforge.net/bwa.shtml).